lorenzo85/scenarios-ica/traffic-management-request-routing/init/init.md

 ![Istio logo](https://raw.githubusercontent.com/lorenzo85/scenarios-ica/master/istio-logo.svg)

-Isto's request routing allows to control traffic flow between services deployed within a Kubernetes cluster.
+Istio's request routing allows to control traffic flow between services deployed within a Kubernetes cluster.

 Request routing can be used for A/B testing.
 For instance, it enables